 General Fishing Information

-The most popular gamefish in the Inlet are rainbow and brown trout, Atlantic salmon and smallmouth bass.
-White sucker, rock bass and common carp can also be caught in the Inlet.
 In the spring, rainbow trout enter Cayuga Inlet on their annual spawning run.
 The timing of the run varies from year to year, with water temperature often influencing. how long fish remain in the stream.
 A cold spring usually slows spawning and more fish remain in the stream through April 1st, the opening day of trout season.
 If it's an early or warm spring, many of the rainbow trout may have finished spawning and left the stream before opening day.

 Good baits for the rainbow trout are egg sacs (trout or salmon eggs), egg imitating flies and plastics, trout beads, streamers, and night-crawlers.
 Depending on the state of the spawning run, fish may be holding in the deeper pools, actively spawning in shallow riffle areas, or both.
 When fishing pools, the most active fish are usually found at the head or tail of the pool, with less active fish in the middle.
 Use just enough weight so that your bait just ticks bottom and drifts through the pool or riffle naturally.
 For more information, view Fishing for Stream Trout.
 Like many Finger Lakes tributaries, the Inlet is often crowded with anglers on opening day, and stream etiquette can go a long way in making everyone's day a pleasurable one.
 Some good tips to follow are: